daniel-stafford/The-Real-Cost-App/readme.md

 <p>Ever wonder how much something really costs?
 The Real Cost App is here to help.
 Say you buy a gym membership for the year - how much it is costing your per visit?
 With this app, you can track how many times you use a product or a service and see the per use cost.
 The more you use something, the cheaper it gets!</p>

-<p>Technologies used in this app include <strike>React, Apollo, GraphQL, and MongoDB </strike> React and Semantic UI React on the frontend with Node, Express, and MongoDB on the backend.
+<p>Technologies used in this app include <strike>React, Apollo, GraphQL, and MongoDB </strike> React (specifically Create-React-App) and Semantic UI React on the frontend with Node, Express, and MongoDB on the backend.
 This is know as the MERN stack.</p>

 <p>UPDATE (Sunday, 13 October 2019) After achieving basic functionality with the React/Graphql app (CRUD function, user authentication), I tried deploying my app to Heroku but failed miserably.
 I'm now rewriting the app with a RESTful api as I have been able to successfully deploy RESTful apps in the past.
 Hopefully deploying an app with graphql via Heroku will become clearer in the future.